abdullahchaudhry468/leukemia-data-analysis/README.md

 ### Differential expression

-Differential-expression analysis was performed using `limma` to compare AML and ALL samples..
+Differential-expression analysis was performed using `limma` to compare AML and ALL samples.
 P-values were adjusted for multiple testing using the Benjamini–Hochberg method.

 Probe sets were considered significant when they met both criteria: